LimaRique/Glucose_project_demo/README.md

 This project is provided strictly for educational and research demonstration purposes.
 It does not offer medical advice, diagnosis, or treatment and must not be used for clinical decision-making.
+The database used is not attached and does not include all the features used in the code due to legal reasons.